 As these pictures can attest, it’s a lovely place to get back to nature, whilst handily prettifying your Instagram feed.

 February, being its usual grey, cold, and joyless self, isn’t the most enervating time, so these beauties are a welcome diversion.
 Normally the first flowers to bloom each year, the arrival of snowdrops is the surest sign that spring is coming.
 At the 350-year old Chelsea Physic Garden (coincidentally, the oldest botanical garden in the capital), you’ll get an excellent opportunity to check out some seriously swish snowdrops.

-The snowdrop trail is the highlight of the Heralding Spring season, but the Garden will also host a program of guided walks, talks, and workshops, all in celebration of Spring.
+The snowdrop trail is the highlight of the Heralding Spring season, you’ll find the Garden’s many species of snowdrops including Leucojum derived from the classical Greek word meaning ‘white violet’ and a genus of plants called snowflakes, along with galanthus nivalis and galanthus cultivars.
+The Garden will also be hosting a program of guided walks, talks, and workshops, all in celebration of Spring.